 _____ (initial) 10.
 Alcoholic Beverages.
 Alcoholic beverages may be served as long as the Rental Party abides by the following conditions (IF ALCOHOL IS TO BE PRESENT, THE RENTAL PARTY IS REQUIRED TO HAVE SECURITY PURSUANT TO PARAGRAPH 2 ABOVE (4 hour minimum)):

-a.
+Alcohol may not be brought into the Clubhouse until Security is present.

 No fee will be charged, either directly or indirectly (i.e. no cash bar) for the consumption of alcoholic beverages.

 b.
 No alcoholic beverages, including 3.2 beer, will be served, at any time, to any person who is under 21 years old or to any intoxicated person.